 Of the 16 topics in 2011 that generated the greatest number of tweets-per-second nine of these were sporting or entertainment related (Super bowl, UK Royal Wedding, UEFA Champions League, NBA Finals, BET Awards, Home Run Derby, Brazil eliminated from the Copa America, End of FIFA Women’s World Cup, MTV Video Music Awards).
 The rest were major news stories (New Years Day, Japanese earthquake and tsunami, Raid on Osama bin Laden, US East Coast earthquake, Steve Jobs resigns, Troy Davis executed, Steve Jobs’ death).

-As for the rise of the second screen; GetGlue, rapidly growing entertainment check-in site (think Foursquare for movies, TV and music) has, in the past month, closed a $12 million funding round.
+As for the rise of the second screen; GetGlue, a rapidly growing entertainment check-in site (think Foursquare for movies, TV and music) has, in the past month, closed a $12 million funding round.
 In 2011 the site’s membership grew to over 2 million with over 100 million check-ins.
 For 2012 the key area of growth for the company is its development of a strong second-screen platform; something that they have already seen some success with in the past few months.

 So there’s no mystery why the New York Times would want to go after your second screen; but why Livefyre, why not just use Twitter?